Cleft palate

 Most children with a submucous cleft palate have no problems from it and need no treatment.
 Occasionally, there can be speech problems that surgical repair can correct.

 While a cleft palate can occur by itself, (isolated cleft palate), it is also common for a cleft palate to develop as part of a syndrome.
-Syndromes often seen with a cleft palate include:

-How is Pediatric Cleft Palate treated?
+How is a cleft palate treated?

-There are many types of cleft palate repair, and your surgeon will present the very best options based on your unique case.
 Cleft palate is important to discover and treat because the palate has two main functions, and is vital for several key areas of a child’s development such as:

 Having a cleft palate can affect the way these develop, so we consider it essential that a child with a cleft palate is cared for through a multidisciplinary approach from birth to adulthood by a craniofacial team, like the one we offer here at Children’s Health.